vmware-tanzu/tanzu-dev-portal/content/guides/ci-cd/concourse-gs.md

 The main Concourse CI UI showing your pipeline set

 When clicking into that pipeline, you will see the jobs and resources depicted as connected entities.
-The jobs are the big grey boxes; the resources used by the jobs are the smaller, black boxes.
+The jobs are the big gray boxes; the resources used by the jobs are the smaller, black boxes.

 ![Download Fly](/images/guides/ci-cd/concourse/pipeline.png)